Here in Spain, the fish and seafood is the best in Europe. But how do you know you’re ordering the right fish when the menu is in Spanish?

 Some handy words and phrases:

 - Me puede limpiar el pescado por favor?
-Literally, ‘can you clean the fish for me please?’ – this means scaling, removing the fins and the guts.
+Literally, ‘can you clean the fish for me please?’ – this means taking off the scales, removing the fins and the guts.

 - Escamar: to remove the scales from a fish (las escamas = the scales)